XIAOYixuan/XIAOYixuan.github.io/teaching/2024_current_topics_in_speech_tech/tts/index.md

     - denoising, how to reduce noise, supposed to model the distribution that’s used to add noise, but in practice, just model the noise also work; also the markov assumption
 - model comparison
     - NF, how many models they need
-- classic example, TTS, how to condition on text
+- DDPMs in TTS (how to condition on text, example DiffTTS)
+    - simply put, linguistic signal is added to the hidden states in the model that's used to learn the noise distribution

 # Vocoder